Sustainable Recovery For Everyone

 How it works:

-- Our first program will begin the week of October and run for 8 weeks.
+- Our next program will begin the week of July 16th and run for 8 weeks.

 - Participants meet once a week in a live online group session with their counselor and have online daily activities and lessons.